 Faculty mentors: Nina Natarajan MD (Division of Neurology), Dennis E. Mayock, MD, Kendell German MD, Janessa Law MD, Mihai Puia-Dumitrescu MD MPH, Ulrike Mietzsch MD

 Overview: The Division of Neonatology at the University of Washington is an internationally recognized center of excellence in neonatal neuroscience scholarship.
-Under the direction of Sunny Juul, and other division faculty, fellows have the ability to participate in ground breaking research focused on neonatal neuroprotection.
-Funded basic science and translational research projects include the use of therapeutic hypothermia, erythropoietin, and other therapeutic measures in the treatment hypoxic ischemic injury and prematurity-associated brain injury.
-Additionally, fellows can be involved in the development of novel translational models of neonatal neurologic injury, and/or clinical projects examining the neurodevelopmental outcomes of high risk infants.
-Fellows are also welcome to join the BRAIN Team; a research and education-focused group aimed at improving neurodevelopmental outcomes through neuroprotection-focused research and clinical application.
+Neonatal neuroscience research projects span the disciplines of basic, translational, and clinical research.
+Under Sunny Juul and other division faculty, fellows can participate in groundbreaking research focused on neonatal neuroprotection.
+Funded basic science and translational research projects include t therapeutic hypothermia, erythropoietin, and other therapeutic measures to treat hypoxic-ischemic injury and prematurity-associated brain injury.
+Additionally, fellows can be involved in the developing novel translational models of neonatal neurologic injury and/or clinical projects examining the neurodevelopmental outcomes of high-risk infants.
+Fellows are welcome to join the BRAIN Team; a research and education-focused group aimed at improving neurodevelopmental outcomes through neuroprotection-focused research and clinical application.

 - Development of neuroprotective strategies for encephalopathy of prematurity using ferret models

 - Fatty acid intake and lipid-based mediators of developmental brain injury